Stock Analysis on Net

 Total assets

-The analysis of the quarterly financial data reveals several notable trends in the composition of assets as a percentage of total assets over the observed periods.
+The analysis of the quarterly financial data reveals several key trends and changes in the composition of assets over the observed periods.

 Goodwill